sttp/Specification/Sections/DataPointCharacteristics.md

 Note that if publisher requires that any of the subscribed data be published over a lossy data communications channel and the subscriber has not defined one, the publisher, with appropriate notification of issue to subscriber, will terminate the connection.

-> :wrench: Operational Statistics
+> :wrench: Recommended Operational Statistics
-* Publisher will maintain overall and per-subscriber statistical count of how many data points are configured for both command communications channel and data communications channel.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points are configured for both command communications channel and data communications channel.
-* Publisher will maintain overall and per-subscriber statistical count of how many data points have been published for both command communications channel and data communications channel.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points have been published for both command communications channel and data communications channel.
-* Subscriber will maintain statistical count of how many data points are configured for both command communications channel and data communications channel.
+> * Subscriber will maintain statistical count of how many data points are configured for both command communications channel and data communications channel.
-* Subscriber will maintain statistical count of how many data points have been received for both command communications channel and data communications channel.
+> * Subscriber will maintain statistical count of how many data points have been received for both command communications channel and data communications channel.

 ### Verification Characteristic